rafalradx/churn-shield/README.md

 ## Running the Application:

-### Running the Flask Application
+### Running the Flet Application

-To start the Flask application, use the following command:
+To start the Flet application, use the following command:

 ```
 XXXXX